warmana/cloudant-docs-fork/CONTRIBUTING.md

 # Contributing

-We expect only that you do your best <3
+We expect only that you do your best.

 To contribute: